-- Q9 transforming Projection algorithm in Tian and Pearl (2002) are equal to the original causal graphs, and therefore the causal effects should be the same in 390 both models, still, to the best of our knowledge, there was no formal proof for this equivalence.
-Second, the completeness question of the Identify algorithm in Tian and Pearl (2003) was still open, so that it was unknown whether a causal effect was identifiable if that Identify algorithm failed. - Q7 In a series of papers, Huang and Valtorta (2006; 2006) and, indepen-395 Q8 dently, Shpitser and Pearl (2006) solved the open questions and several related ones.
-In particular, following Tian and Pearl's work, Huang and Valtorta (2006) solved the second question.
+In a series of papers, Huang and Valtorta [21, 22, 23] and, independently, Shpitser and Pearl [24, 25] solved the open questions and several related ones.
+In particular, following Tian and Pearl's work, Huang and Valtorta [21] solved the second question.
 They showed that the Identify algorithm Tian and Pearl used on semi-Markovian models is sound and complete.
-In Huang and Valtorta (2006), they followed the 400 ideas Tian and Pearl presented in Tian and Pearl (2003), but instead of working on semi-Markovian models, they focused on general causal graphs directly, and their proofs showed, that Algorithm 2 in Tian and Pearl (2003) can also be used in general causal models, and that the algorithm is sound and complete, which means a causal effect is 405 identifiable if and only if the given algorithm runs successfully and returns an expression that is the target causal effect in terms of observable quantities.
+In [23], they followed the ideas Tian and Pearl presented in [14], but instead of working on semi-Markovian models, they focused on general causal graphs directly, and their proofs showed, that Algorithm 2 in [14] can also be used in general causal models, and that the algorithm is sound and complete, which means a causal effect is identifiable if and only if the given algorithm runs successfully and returns an expression that is the target causal effect in terms of observable quantities.

-It is our hope that the reader will be motivated to study, implement, refine, and apply the algorithmic framework to causal modeling that 410 Pearl pioneered and that, the authors believe, is ready to be put to the test of deployment in actual applications.
+It is our hope that the reader will be motivated to study, implement, refine, and apply the algorithmic framework to causal modeling that Pearl pioneered and that, the authors believe, is ready to be put to the test of deployment in actual applications.